-Usually tasks are sorted by criteria like user demands, number of phone calls to the support on similar questions and the most generated income.
-And then tasks are which will bring the most of result by minimal efforts are defined.
+Usually, tasks are sorted by criteria like user demands, a number of phone calls to the support on similar questions and the most generated income.
+And then tasks are which will bring the most of the result by minimal efforts are defined.
 Sauro says that while testing he usually asks users to list several things they would change in the product.
-In the process of analysis they find out that 50% of all the comments are devoted to 2 points and 75% of comments are devoted to the rest of them.
+In the process of analysis, they find out that 50% of all the comments are devoted to 2 points and 75% of comments are devoted to the rest of them.

 More about Pareto rule.

 Сause-effect diagrams (Ishikawa diagram or “Fishbone Diagram”) help to find out possible reasons for the origin of these or that problems.
 While developing products, every problem has several reasons, Sauro says.
 Ishikawa diagram method helps to define the most essential connections among various system elements.

 The method works like this: at first, all problems you want to avoid are written out.
 Then you define possible reasons for these problems (“users should register for making a purchase”, “the price is too high”, “no advertisements”).
 Group them according to some criteria.
 Then with the help of the “Why?” question search for the root of the problem (“Why few users visit the page with a product description”).

 Failure Mode and Effects Analysis, FMEA, helps developers to understand what’s the negative effect of these or that actions.
 It’s possible to find out in which cases it’s more effective to fix existing bugs than add new functionality to the product with the help of this method.